TI-83 series: Programming

-The TI-83 Plus series are very similar in the languages natively supported by the calculator.
+The TI-83 Plus series is very similar in the languages natively supported by the calculator.
 These include "TI-BASIC", an interpreted language used by all of TI's calculators, and "TI-ASM", an unofficial name for the native Z80 assembly language on which the calculator is based.

 TI-BASIC

 TI-BASIC is the built-in language for TI-83 series calculators, as well as many other TI graphing calculators.
-Due to its simplicity and the ubiquity of TI calculators in school curricula, for many students it is their first experience with programming.
-Below is an example of a hello world program equivalent to the assembly language example.
+Due to its simplicity and the ubiquity of TI calculators in school curricula, for many students, it is their first experience with programming.
+Below is an example of a "Hello, World!" program equivalent to the assembly language example.